0JK0/Projects/README.md

 - Display routines table

-- Chose your routines
+- Choose the routine to use

 - display the table for that specific routine then ask (1.View 2.Use 3.Update)

     - **View mode:** shows the table again

     - **Use mode:** display 1 by 1 each workout (row), it will display a counter to count sets, after it reaches the amount of sets it will give a resting timer and move to the next workout(row).
-When it finishes it should display the amount of time taken and save: the routine done, the date and the time it took in another table; Finally show the History table and ask if they want to (1.Quit 2.Go back to menu)
+When it finishes it should display the amount of time taken and save: the routine done, the date and the time it took.
+In another table finally show the History table and ask if they want to (1.Quit 2.Go back to menu)

 	- **Update mode:** Allow to change amount of sets,reps or workouts in said routine then just go to view mode.